AG1 Review: Does it live up to the hype?

 Athletic Greens company standing

 The Athletic Greens company page on the Better Business Bureau website has minimal information; there are only two customer reviews and one complaint within the past three years.
-The company is not BBB accredited, has a B- grade, and a 1-star rating out of a potential five.
+The company is not BBB accredited, has a D- grade, and has a 1-star rating out of a potential five.
 Both of the reviews are from customers frustrated with the subscription process — one had difficulty canceling, and the other didn’t know they were enrolled in a subscription.
 And the single complaint is from someone who ordered eight bags but experienced difficulty in getting them delivered due to the order “getting flagged.”

 There isn’t much more information to be found on the company’s two Trustpilot pages, either; there’s one page for the default “.com” website and a separate one for the “.co.uk” website.
 Both pages have reviews culminating in an “Average” score.
 The Athletic Greens UK website page (29 reviews) has a 2.8-star rating out of five, and the other page for the default website (43 reviews) has a 3.5-star rating.
 Athletic Greens rarely replies to negative feedback on either page, and most of those negative reviews are about either not liking the taste or not having a good customer experience.